bootstrap-vue/bootstrap-vue/docs/components/collapse/README.md

 </b-collapse>
 ```

-The component's collapsed state can also be set with `v-model`.
+The component's collapsed (visible) state can also be set with `v-model`.

 ```html
 <b-btn @click="showCollapse = !showCollapse">Toggle Collapse</b-btn>